-Neste’s next step involves making plastic out of algae and landfill waste: “We are making huge investments in developing new things”
+Neste’s next step may involve making plastic out of algae and landfill waste: “We are putting a lot of effort into innovation”

 Last year, Neste’s renewable products, mainly produced from waste and residues, reduced greenhouse gas emissions by 10 million tonnes.
 In the future, Neste is looking to use landfill waste or algae for fuel and plastic raw materials.
 Salla Ahonen, Vice President, Sustainability, envisages that future business will renew resources instead of exploiting them.

 “At Neste, we have been producing renewable fuel for road and air transport for a long time.
 Today, we are also using the same technology to make raw material for plastics.
 Our renewable products helped reduce CO2 emissions by 10 million tonnes last year, corresponding to the average annual carbon footprint of around 1.5 million EU citizens.
 Our aim is to achieve an annual reduction in greenhouse gas emissions of 20 million tonnes by 2030.